How to Get Rid of Ants in RV | A Complete Guide

 Can Ants in an RV Pose a Health Risk?

-Secondly, ant bites and stings can cause allergic reactions and/or infections.
+Additionally, ant bites and stings can cause allergic reactions and/or infections.
 If you or someone you love is allergic to ant bites, talk to your doctor about being prepared while underway in your RV.
-He or she may recommend traveling with an epi-pen, which will stop allergic reactions to things like ant bites
+They may recommend traveling with an epi-pen, which will stop allergic reactions to ant bites

 Related: Do Ants Carry Diseases (Germs)?